laforcem/laforce.dev/content/projects/posters/index.md

 ---
-title: "Vintage Poster Restorations"
+title: "Vintage Art Restorations"
-layout: "simple"
+layout: "page"
+showDate: false
+showReadingTime: false
 ---

 While it seems that nowadays I only rarely have time for it, I enjoy scanning and restoring artwork from my favorite bands.
 Some of these are touch-up jobs, some of these are complete recreations, and some of them are hybrids.